mumanchu/LCDDisplay/README.md

 TODO

-## Using inheritance to adapt the code for other I2C or SPI expanders
+## Using C++ inheritance to adapt the code for other I2C or SPI expanders

 MCP23008 8-bit I2C Expander, or MCP23S08 SPI expander